regebro/moving-big-projects/moving-big-projects.rst

     so I'll mention it because it's new to me!

     If you use docker on production,
-    every time your package requirements change you must build a new docker image, including the virtual environment for the servers.
+    every time your package requirements change you must build a new docker image,
+    because that image includes the virtual environment for the servers.
     So if some new requirement change creates conflicts, you don't notice that during deployment,
     but while building the packages!